lorenzo-milesi/lorenzo-milesi/README.md

 Member of Laracasts since 2017.
 3 Best reply awards.

-Participations in tech conventions annually (AFUP Days, Zenika, etc.).
+Participations in tech conventions every year (AFUP Days, Zenika, etc.).

 Following the evolution of the PHP Foundation on occasion.